OrienteerBAP/Orienteer-Guidebook/testing_your_solution.md

 You can use Orienteer testing micro-framework to test a module you develop for Orienteer or a web application you build above Orienteer framework.

-There are 2 ways to enable Orienteer testing framework:

 ##Use of OrienteerTestRunner

     @RunWith(OrienteerTestRunner.class)